Lori2Lori/personal-website/content/2015-08-29-creating-object-from-a-file.md

 Today I've discovered an amazing package -[Yaml Front Matter](https://www.npmjs.com/package/yaml-front-matter), which can be used to manage different data in text.

 I use this [npm](https://www.npmjs.com/private-modules) package to parse [yaml](https://en.wikipedia.org/wiki/YAML) at the front of a file.
-It places the parsed content plus the rest of the file's content into an object literal.
+It places the parsed content plus the rest of the file's content into an object.

 As I write, this post looks like this (I write in [markdown](http://daringfireball.net/projects/markdown/)- it's great but this package can be used on other file formats as well):